RobinL/costmodelr/readme.md

 This repo contains a framework for cost modelling in R.

+The most up to date documentation can be found in the package vignette, which you can access in R by typing `browseVignettes("costmodelr")`

 It is based around several ideas:

 * A cost model is usually made up of many different types of costs, each one of which will be referred to as a 'line item'.
 Examples include the cost of buying capital equipment, costs for a member of staff, recurring licencing fees etc.